 Remembering "The People's Princess"

-2017 marks the 20th anniversary of Princess Diana's death.
-And, opening in February 2017, a new exhibition at Kensington Palace will celebrate her life and the evolution of her image and style.
-The palace was a place of unique significance in the Princess's life and the focus of a worldwide tribute following her death as thousands of people left an unforgettable sea of flowers at the gates.
-Echoing this tribute 20 years on, the palace gardeners will celebrate the Princess's life with a beautiful White Garden reflecting the seasons from spring to late summer.
+With 2017 marking the 20th anniversary of Princess Diana's death, a new exhibition at Kensington Palace celebrates her life and the evolution of her image and style.
+The palace was a place of unique significance in the Princess's life and was the focus of a worldwide tribute following her death as thousands of people left an unforgettable sea of flowers at the gates.
+Echoing this tribute 20 years on, the palace gardeners commemorate the Princess's life with a beautiful White Garden reflecting the seasons from spring to late summer.

 Make your way to your hotel.
 Your room should be ready from about 2pm, and the rest of the day will be free for you to explore London at leisure.